-A general comment: The CARES Act created an above-the-line deduction for certain charitable contributions.
-More specifically, an individual who does not itemize deductions can deduct up to 300 in cash contributions made to public charities (e.g., churches, nonprofit schools, nonprofit medical institutions, etc.) as an above-the-line deduction in arriving at adjusted gross income (AGI).
+A general comment: The CARES Act created an above-the-line deduction for certain charitable contributions in 2020.
+More specifically, an individual who did not itemize deductions could deduct up to \$300 in cash contributions made to public charities (e.g., churches, nonprofit schools, nonprofit medical institutions, etc.) as an above-the-line deduction in arriving at adjusted gross income (AGI).
 IRC § 62(a)(22), (f)(1), as added by the CARES Act.
-Thus, an individual can claim a limited charitable deduction even though she does not itemize.
+Thus, an individual could claim a limited charitable deduction even though she did not itemize.
+For 2021, an individual who does not itemize can similarly deduct up to \$300 in cash contributions.
+Note however, that the 2021 deduction can be claimed in calculating taxable income (not adjusted gross income (AGI)).
+Thus, technically, the 2021 deduction is not an above the line deduction.
+Taxpayer Certainty and Disaster Tax Relief Act of 2020, § 212, P.L.
+116-260.
+Regarding 2021, note the repeal of I.R.C. § 62(a)(22) and note new I.R.C. § 170(p).